7 Data Trends That Will Transform Businesses in 2026

 • Crucial for data management and customer privacy

-• Pivotal to maintaining modern data ecosystems' integrity, efficiency, and scalability, reducing friction.
+• Pivotal to maintaining modern data ecosystems' integrity, efficiency, and scalability, reducing friction

-Implementing Data Contracts provides a standardised and efficient method for software engineers to facilitate data exchange with other systems utilising platforms such as Pub/Sun or BigQuery.
+Implementing data contracts provides a standardised and efficient method for software engineers to facilitate data exchange with other systems utilising platforms such as Pub/Sun or BigQuery.
 Here is an article to help you understand it in detail.

 Prediction 5: Data Governance Gains Importance